1ukidev/install-void/README.md

 # Install Void
-Shell script to install Void Linux.<br>
+Shell script to install Void Linux.

+**WARNING: don't run the script without understanding it first!**

 - Btrfs with Zstandard compression
 - LUKS-encrypted root and swapfile
 - GRUB with UEFI